DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Tools Evaluation

 \section{Tools Evaluation}

-In this section, we select state-of-the-art vulnerability detection tools and use them to conduct experiment on \textsc{DAppSCAN-Bytecode} dataset.
-To this end, we evaluate the effectiveness of the tools on vulnerability detection.
+In this section, we selected state-of-the-art weakness detection tools and use them to conduct experiments on the \textsc{DAppSCAN-Bytecode} dataset.
+To this end, we evaluated the effectiveness of the tools on weakness detection.